IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/index.md

 ## System Overview

-Linea Microfinance combines on-chain contracts, an indexing layer, and a Next.js web application to deliver Grameen-style joint-liability lending on Linea Sepolia/Mainnet.
+DIDLab Microfinance combines on-chain contracts, an indexing layer, and a Next.js web application to deliver Grameen-style joint-liability lending on the DIDLab Trust network.
 A high-level diagram is available in [`docs/architecture.md`](../architecture.md), which covers:

 - Contract responsibilities and key safeguards.
 - Data flow between the SavingsPool, GroupVault, and CreditLine contracts.